E-ARK-Software/earkweb/README.md

 ## Project layout

-* celery - Celery configuration
+* celery - Celery configuration and daemon start script
 * config - Configuration files and model (models.py) - parameters can be initialised from database and a fallback value can be defined.
 * earkcore - Generic functionality, can be released as an independent module
 * earkweb - Django/celery setup and configuration